terryholliday/proveniq-home/docs/ecosystem_status.md

   - Finalize negotiations and technical requirements for 'TrueManifest' pilots with top-tier insurance carriers.
   - *Security:* `L3_TRADE_SECRET`
 - [ ] **Launch Developer Marketplace**
-  - Oversee the go-to-market strategy for the MyARK Developer Marketplace, including vetting and onboarding the initial cohort of 3rd party apps.
+  - Oversee the go-to-market strategy for the PROVENIQ Home Developer Marketplace, including vetting and onboarding the initial cohort of 3rd party apps.
   - *Security:* `L2_SENSITIVE`
 - [ ] **Structure Data Monetization Contracts**
   - Draft and finalize contracts for selling anonymized industry insight packages to financial institutions.